exercism/java/exercises/practice/raindrops/.approaches/introduction.md

 }
 ```

-Fizz-Buzz is a related problem to raindrops.
-Both can be solved in the general case using Euler's totient theorem as long as all the sounds/factors are co-prime.
-For more information, check this article on a [`modular arithmetic` approach][approach-modular].
+For more information, check the [Modular Arithmetic approach][approach-modulus].

 ## Which approach to use?